On Guard for Peace: Origin

 [Prokofiev] did not like to talk about his illness.
 Nor did he like others talking about it.
 The only reason I am writing about it now only is because it was from autumn 1949 that he decisively changed his way of life, concentrating all his physical strength, and all the strength in his soul on the quickest possible fulfillment of his plans.
-"How much I could have, how much more I should have written," he told me in the last days of his life.
+"How much I could have, how much more I should have written", he told me in the last days of his life.

 In January 1950, Prokofiev's health deteriorated again.
 Shostakovich interceded on Prokofiev's behalf and urged Vyacheslav Molotov to permit Prokofiev access to the Kremlin Hospital, which was granted on February 17.
 New doctors and caregivers confined the composer to his bed, prohibited him from working, and confiscated his manuscript paper; he then sketched his ideas on napkins that he hid under his pillow.
 By this time, he had started collaborating on the oratorio's libretto with the novelist Ilya Ehrenburg, who was unsure whether to proceed further with the project as he had never worked with a composer before.

 Prokofiev was released from the hospital on April 3 and immediately traveled to Barvikha where he checked into a local sanatorium.
 While convalescing, he was visited by the writer Alexander Fadeyev, a member of the Central Committee of the CPSU and Supreme Soviet.
-Fadeyev then notified Sergey Balasanian, deputy director of the Radio Information Committee in charge of programming, to approve the commission of an oratorio from Prokofiev for the children's programming division.
+Fadeyev then told Sergey Balasanian, deputy director of the Radio Information Committee in charge of programming, to approve the commission of an oratorio from Prokofiev for the children's programming division.
 The composer attempted to negotiate an advance through Atovmyan, but was informed that it could only be offered once the score was completed and presented.